 \subsection{Absorption line identification and fitting}

-To identify \ion{C}{iv} absorption systems, we automatically searched for peaks of optical depth in the wavelength range between Ly$\alpha$ and \civ\ emission lines, and selected by eye those compatible with both the doublet line separation, and doublet ratio.
-This approach identifies 73 systems for lines-of-sight A, and 68 for lines-of-sight B. To accurately measure the redshifts of the individual \civ\ velocity components on each absorption system, we fitted Voigt profiles to each system, using the \texttt{VoigtFit} Python package (\citealt{Krogager18_VF}).
-Before fitting, we masked each region for bad pixels.
-In case interlopers overlapped with a \civ\ absorption system, they were fitted together.
-The fits were performed on each line-of-sight independently.
-On a first approach, we considered a fit successful when a \texttt{VoigtFit} model converged for the whole system.
-Moreover, we computed a component-by-component "badness parameter" \citep{Churchill20}:
+To identify \civ\ absorption systems, we automatically searched for peaks in the optical depth in the wavelength range between Ly$\alpha$ and \civ\ emission lines and selected those by eye that were compatible with the doublet line separation and the doublet ratio.
+This approach identified 73 systems for lines-of-sight A and 68 for lines-of-sight B. To accurately measure the redshifts of the individual \civ\ velocity components on each absorption system, we fit Voigt profiles to each system using the Python package \texttt{VoigtFit} (\citealt{Krogager18_VF}).
+Before the fit, we masked each region for bad pixels.
+When interlopers overlapped with a \civ\ absorption system, they were fit together.
+The fits were performed on each line of sight independently.
+In a first approach, we considered a fit successful when a \texttt{VoigtFit} model converged for the whole system.
+Moreover, we computed a component-by-component badness parameter \citep{Churchill20},

 where $\sigma_N$, $\sigma_b$, and $\sigma_z$, are the uncertainties determined by \texttt{VoigtFit} for column density ($N$), Doppler parameter ($b$), and redshift ($z$), respectively.
-Individual velocity components with badness $>1.5$ were re-fitted with different initial parameters.
-This robustness check helped us to find more physically motivated components, avoiding unreasonably large or small results for the fitted parameters without much intervention; however, the final accepted fits are still a human decision.
-Considering all pairs, we found 327 \civ\ velocity components in lines-of-sight A, and 293 in lines-of-sight B. The redshift range of this sample is $1.51 < z < 3.23$.
+Individual velocity components with badness $>1.5$ were refit with different initial parameters.
+This robustness check helped us to find more physically motivated components and avoided unreasonably large or small results for the fit parameters without much intervention.
+The final accepted fits were still a human decision, however.
+Considering all pairs, we found 327 \civ\ velocity components in lines-of-sight A and 293 in lines-of-sight B. The redshift range of this sample is $1.51 < z < 3.23$.
 Fig \ref{sys} shows two examples of absorption systems, along with their Voigt profile fits, at two extreme comoving transverse separations, \sep.
 Qualitatively, this comparison suggests that smaller \sep\ probes more coherent structures than larger \sep.